lizloutrage/trophic_ecology_mesopelagic/README.md

 GPL-2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://choosealicense.com/licenses/gpl-2.0/)
 <!-- badges: end -->

-The aim of the `trophic_ecology_mesopelagic` project is to study the distribution of isotopic niches in the community of deep pelagic fish (25-1335m depth) sampled on the continental slope of the Bay of Biscay.
+The aim of the `trophic_ecology_mesopelagic` project is to reproduce analysis performed is the paper by Loutrage et al., .

 ## Overview